 Reverse osmosis (RO) systems are highly effective at removing fluoride and other contaminants from drinking water, filtering out up to 84 percent through a semipermeable membrane.
 This purification process forces water through the membrane, leaving impurities behind.
 Fluoride expert Richard Sauerheber told The Epoch Times that modern RO systems can operate for years with minimal maintenance while effectively reducing fluoride levels.

 However, RO systems have certain drawbacks.
-According to Tom Volinchak, author of “Open Tap - Drink Poison,” they can produce up to 17 gallons of wastewater for every gallon of filtered water and remove beneficial minerals, which may need to be reintroduced for taste and health benefits.
+According to Tom Volinchak, author of “Open Tap: Drink Poison,” they can produce up to 17 gallons of wastewater for every gallon of filtered water and remove beneficial minerals, which may need to be reintroduced for taste and health benefits.

 Despite these challenges, point-of-use RO systems remain an affordable and attractive option, typically costing under $1,000.
 They are especially beneficial in areas with higher fluoride contamination.
-For those seeking more comprehensive filtration, whole-house RO systems can cost upwards of $15,000.
+For those seeking more comprehensive filtration, whole-house RO systems can cost upward of $15,000.

 Activated Alumina Filters